 On well gravelled field paths through the scenic, wide plain of the Altmühl, you head towards Trommetsheim.

-Shortly before you reach the village, you will meet up with the local road again and follow it into the village.
+Shortly before the village, you will meet up with the local connecting road again and follow it into the village.
 In the centre of the village next to the Raiffeisen bank, the Trommetsheim storks are waiting for you on the chimney of the former dairy.

 Trommetsheim has been home to storks for a long time.
 Their nest in the centre of the village has a long tradition.
 For decades, the former dairy chimney has been adorned with a stork host.
 And so the birds are certainly grateful to the citizens of the village who were able to prevent the threatened demolition of the chimney years ago and preserve the long-term nesting site.

-If you can tear yourself away from the stork eyrie in Trommetsheim, look for the sign with the cycling stork that you want to follow.
+If you can tear yourself away from the stork eyrie in Trommetsheim, look for the sign from the "Meister Radelbar" cycle path (MR3), which you want to follow.
 Continue to the right in the direction of the church square.

-Now the path leads you out of Trommetsheim and for a good six kilometres on field paths and partly on the Tauber-Altmühl cycle path to Windsfeld.
+Now the path leads you about 1 km out of Trommetsheim and for a good six kilometres on field paths and partly on the Tauber-Altmühl cycle path to Windsfeld.

-When you reach Windsfeld, ride straight into the town to pay a short visit to the eyrie on the roof of the "Schwarzer Adler" restaurant.
+Once in Windsfeld, ride straight into the village to pay a little visit to the eyrie on the roof of the "Schwarzer Adler" restaurant.

 Shortly after the church, turn left and head out of the village again.